chriswinsatlife/slides-hq/ai_slides4.md

 - **Start with a Clear Decision**
   - Everything begins with choosing a specific behavior to adopt.
-  - *For instance*, committing to daily flossing to enhance dental health.
+  - *For instance*, committing to daily flossing to enhance oral health.

 - **Repeat in a Stable Context**
   - Consistent actions in the same setting reinforce habits.